combattingbias/combattingbias.huygens.knaw.nl/docs/about/mission.md

 ## Why Datasets?

 Within the broader developments of the increased entanglement between computational tools and SSH research, our framework specifically focuses on the dataset as the unit of analysis.
-A dataset is where **data** (content of datasets, whether from archives, digitally-born or sociological interviews), **researchers** (creators of datasets), **users** (audience of datasets) and **computational methods** (trained on datasets) all intersect – it is therefore a necessary and productive area of intervention.
+A dataset[^3] is where **data** (content of datasets, whether from archives, digitally-born or sociological interviews), **researchers** (creators of datasets), **users** (audience of datasets) and **computational methods** (trained on datasets) all intersect – it is therefore a necessary and productive area of intervention.

 <div style="float: left; margin: 5px 25px 0 0; max-width: 400px;">
     <img src="\static\img\computerstudents.webp"/>